jobosk/ExtendedLazyDataModel/README.md

 ## Objective

-Extend the LazyDataModel by Primefaces in order to implement sorting, pagination and filtering.
+Extend the LazyDataModel by Primefaces in order to implement sorting, pagination and filtering for the entity contained.

 ## Dependencies (back-end)